sfaber34/viem-get-block-number-tutorial/README.md

 ```

 ➕ And there's one last edit to make to our script.
-Let's add a line to call our function at the end of the file.
+Let's add a line to call `getBlockNumber()` at the end of the file.

 ```js
 getBlockNumber();